noClaps/blog/sites/docs/src/content/docs/sites/homepage/links.md

   }
   ```

-- `desc`: _string_
+- `desc`: _string (Optional)_

   A short description of the site or link, usually about a sentence or so.
-This is an optional property.
 Example:

   ```json
   {